Thinking about the Genesis library: Part I

 My elderly (42) friend Morrie (Andrew) is dying (he is not) of cancer (massive hemorrhoids).
 Understandably, he (probably) came to me and said, “I cannot imagine the regret of leaving this world without becoming familiar with Sega’s legendary Saturn console.”
 I pointed out that the shame his family would endure would force them to leave the state because I don’t think he was fully considering the precariousness of his position.

 Luckily for Morrie (Andew), I am a very generous person living with some woman, three children, and an inordinate amount of free time.
-“Honey, the only time this man plays Saturn, let alone Sega CD Make My Video games, is when I invite him over promising to watch a movie he really wants to see and then forcing him to instead play old console games,” I considered saying. → Speak softly and carry a big post.
+“Honey, the only time this man plays Saturn, let alone Sega CD Make My Video games, is when I invite him over promising to watch a movie he really wants to see and then forcing him to instead play old console games,” I considered saying.
+“What a travesty, and I still can’t get over the cancer,” I imagine she would respond, if I spoke to the woman in my house. → It might come in handy if you, the master of reading, take it with you.